 Fishing for bass and catfish is a great year-round experience on the Chattahoochee River.
 It's also a great place to find trout!
 For 48 miles, from Buford Dam to Peachtree Creek, Chattahoochee River is a designated trout stream giving anglers some of the best trout fishing in North Georgia!

 A classic summertime tradition, families and friends have a splashing good time floating down the river on inner tubes.
-Mere minutes from Downtown Atlanta, Shoot The Hooch rents tubes, paddleboards and canoes as well as offering a shuttle service!
-River trips range from 1.5 to 8 miles of relaxing recreation.
+Mere minutes from Downtown Atlanta, Nantahala Outdoor Center rents tubes, inflatable kayaks and paddleboards.
+You and your group can explore up to 8 miles of flatwater and Class I-II whitewater.